moonrepo/schematic/README.md

 }
 ```

-Then load, parse, and validate the configuration from one or many sources.
-A source is either a file
+Then load, parse, merge, and validate the configuration from one or many sources.
+A source is either
-path, secure URL, or code block.
+a file path, secure URL, or code block.

 ```rust
 use schematic::ConfigLoader;